Advanced Vein Disease

 When you choose Premier Vein & Body by Schwartz for your vein procedure, you will be working with an experienced physician who specializes in vein disease.
 Dr. Schwartz is known as Kansas City’s “Original Vein Doctor” and the only triple board-certified vascular surgeon performing vein treatments in the area.
 Premier Vein & Body was founded in 2003 and was one of the first vein treatment centers in the Kansas City area.
 Dr. Schwartz is certified as an RVT (Registered Vascular Technician) and RPVI (Registered Physician Vascular Interpretation).
 These certifications are in venous ultrasounds technology, ensuring the most thorough diagnosis and treatment of vein disease.
 With over 12,000 vein procedures performed, we’re confident that we can help you no matter what your vein condition might be.

-To learn more about the treatment of Advanced Vein Disease, schedule your consultation with Dr. Schwartz by filling out the form on this page or by calling his practice at (913) 451-8346 .
+To learn more about the treatment of Advanced Vein Disease, schedule your free vein screening* with Dr. Schwartz by filling out the form on this page or by calling his practice at (913) 451-8346 .
 Premier Vein & Body by Schwartz serves Kansas City, Leawood, and Overland Park.

 **Results may vary and are not guaranteed.
 Consult with Dr. Schwartz to see if you are a good candidate.